Simplified and fully automated GPC/SEC instrument aimed at quality control laboratories in polyolefin production plants

 · 100 mL vials to ensure good sample representativity.

-· IR4 or IR5 MCT detectors for Concentration and Short Chain Branching (SCB) information (IR detectors comparison)
+· IR4 or IR5 detectors for Concentration and Short Chain Branching (SCB) information (IR detectors comparison)

 · Optional incorporation of a dual-capillary viscometer.